-Pumpkin Cream Cheese Muffins are a yummy breakfast treat that I could enjoy year round!
+Pumpkin cheesecake muffins are a yummy breakfast treat that I could enjoy year round!
 But, there is just something about enjoying a warm pumpkin muffin on a crisp fall morning that I can’t get enough of!

 I’ve noticed over the years that a lot of muffins are sometimes pretty dense.
 Not this muffin recipe, oh no!